How to Cook Scallops

 You might wonder how in the world restaurants cook scallops so that they have a deep, crispy sear on the outside while still retaining a melt-in-your-mouth interior.
 You really don’t need to be a professional chef to sear scallops like a pro!

-Tips on Where to Buy Scallops
+How to Buy the Best Scallops

-3. The times specified in this recipe are for sea scallops (not diver or bay scallops).
+• Look for sea scallops (not diver or bay scallops).
 Sea scallops are the medium-sized scallops most commonly found in grocery stores and fish markets.
 If you see scallops labeled “diver” or “bay” scallops, the cooking times in this recipe won’t be accurate.
 Diver scallops are typically larger in size and bay scallops are much smaller.

 Cook scallops by searing them in 5 minutes with these 5 steps!